ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 of the high-level function `run_ss3sim`;
-however, the low-level functions can be used on their own as part of a customized simulation wrapper function.
+however, the low-level functions can be used on their own as part of a customized simulation.
 <!--TODO COLE This isn't really discussed in the vignette I don’t think.
 We
     might want to add a section about how to use the functions outside of ss3sim.
 Unless you meant the base function, which really isn’t a